jamiejennings/rosie-pattern-language/README.md

 * Parsing CSV files (forthcoming)
 * Generating patterns automatically (forthcoming)

-To write patterns in Rosie Pattern Language, see [the RPL documentation](doc/rpl.md).

 For an introduction to Rosie and explanations of the key concepts, see [Rosie's _raison d'etre_](doc/raisondetre.md).

-The [interactive read-eval-print loop (repl)](doc/repl.md) is documented separately.

 ### A quick test